nastacio/nastacio.github.io/naming-reality/README.md

 That is the software conundrum, emphasis on “soft” (virtual) as opposed to “hard” (concrete.)
 Software developers don’t simply assign names to entities in their world. _Often, they create those entities._

 ![](images/Naming-figure-virtual-reality.png "A software developer may interpret reality in more or less obvious ways to another observer.
 Some concepts may be simple and shared across different developers.
 Other concepts may require complex explanations and the formation of new semantic networks across the team before people can collaborate around it.")

-A software developer may interpret reality in more or less obvious ways to another observer.
-Some concepts may be simple and shared across different developers.
-Other concepts may require complex explanations and the formation of new semantic networks across the team before people can collaborate around it.

 As such, software developers face naming decisions more frequently than people in other professions.